 What is selective mutism (SM)?

-SM is an anxiety disorder, usually diagnosed in childhood, that is defined by an individual’s inability to speak in certain social situations, despite being able to speak well in other settings.
+Selective Mutism (SM) constitutes an anxiety disorder, typically diagnosed in childhood, wherein an individual cannot speak in particular social situations despite being capable of speaking well in other settings.

-• Consistent difficulty with communicating in certain settings and situations where speaking is expected, such as in school, with teachers or peers, and in the community
+• Consistent difficulty with communicating in specific settings and situations where speaking is expected, such as in school, with teachers or peers, and in the community

 • Excessive anxiety and fear when speaking; shutting down when unable to speak